 A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against TPI Composites.

 Find out more about how you can short TPI Composites stock.

 We're not expecting TPI Composites to pay a dividend over the next 12 months.

-TPI Composites, Inc. manufactures and sells composite wind blades, and related precision molding and assembly systems to original equipment manufacturers.
-The company also provides composite solutions for the transportation industry.
+TPI Composites, Inc. manufactures and sells composite wind blades, and related precision molding and assembly systems to original equipment manufacturers (OEMs).
+The company also provides composite solutions for the transportation industry; and field service inspection and repair services to OEM customers and wind farm owners and operators.
 It operates in the United States, Asia, Mexico, Europe, the Middle East, Africa, and India.
 The company was formerly known as LCSI Holding, Inc. and changed its name to TPI Composites, Inc. in 2008.
-TPI Composites, Inc. was founded in 1968 and is headquartered in Scottsdale, Arizona.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.